yanns/octopress/source/_posts/2014-03-15-server-side-rendering-for-javascript-reactjs-framework.markdown

 The drawback with pre-rendering the page on the server side is that we have to wait to have all the data before sending the page.
 In the [sample application](http://play-react.herokuapp.com/serverSide), I introduced a latency when requesting the data to simulate a slow database.

 The browser must also wait long before getting any HTML.
-The following diagram shows that the application deployed on Heroku delivers the page in more than 1s!
+The following diagram shows that the application (deployed on Heroku) needs more than one second to deliver the page!
 ![The browser is waiting for the server](/assets/2014-03-15/wait_for_server.png)